m3c-ode/m3b-mgtm-service/README.md

 - Delivery management (geo-routing)

 ## Contact
-Feel free to get in touch for me for more details oro discuss about it
+Feel free to get in touch for me for more details or to discuss about it